amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Design-and-Definition/3-Amigos-&-Readying-Backlog-Items/Example-Mapping.md

 - Green sticky notes serve for defining the examples of the rules in the row above represented by the blue sticky notes.

-- Red sticky notes are used for making notes of the questions that arise during the discussion.
+- Red / Pink sticky notes are used for making notes of the questions that arise during the discussion.
 These questions can be related to the examples, rules, or the definition of the story itself.

 ### How does Example mapping work?